Civil Rights Lawyer in Las Vegas

 Under this important law, an employee can’t be discriminated against based upon sex, gender, racial background, national origin, sexual orientation, and other grounds.
 Paul Padda Law can help you understand your rights if you’re facing workplace discrimination.

 At Paul Padda Law, we can help you explore your civil rights.
-Our team of lawyers has extensive experience litigating Section 1983 cases.
+Our team of lawyers has extensive experience litigating Section 1983 cases with great success.

 These are not easy cases to litigate and require the involvement of experienced legal counsel that understand the intricacies of the law and how best to advance a legal claim.